jpgcode/higher-order-functions/README.md

 #Higher order functions
 A higher-order function is a function that does at least one of the following:

-> Takes one or more functions as an input
+-Takes one or more functions as an input
-> Outputs a function
+-Outputs a function

 All other functions are first-order functions.